-- b) Investors will not propose to the general shareholders' meeting transfer or disposition of investee company's business activities in the designated business sectors. - c) Investors will not access non-public information about the investee company's technology in relation with business activities in the designated business sectors.
+- a) Investors or their related persons will not become board members of the investee company. - b) Investors will not propose to the general shareholders' meeting transfer or disposition of investee company's business activities in the designated business sectors. - c) Investors will not access non-public information about the investee company's technology in relation with business activities in the designated business sectors.